Sara SteigerwaldSara SteigerwaldWealth Advisor

 Sara successfully bridged her career to the financial industry by using many of the same skills she developed in engineering.
 Staying focused on the solution, removing emotion from the equation, and producing a result that is based on reason and logic is the same process she uses in navigating financial markets.

 At J.P.
-Morgan, Sara employs these skills to help clients preserve and grow their wealth.
-She engages the full resources of the firm to implement comprehensive strategies that are unique to each person's or family's goals.
-Additionally, Sara collaborates with her client's entire wealth team, including their tax advisors, business advisors, and estate planning attorneys when implementing a financial plan.
+Morgan, Sara employs these skills to help clients protect and grow their wealth.
+She engages the full resources of the firm to implement comprehensive strategies that are unique to each person’s or family’s goals.

 This includes planning for the following objectives: